qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    to define the field type for the :guilabel:`Coordinate`.
 Choose 'xlabel' for X and 'ylabel' for Y. The icons are now highlighted in yellow.
 #.
 Zoom into a lake.
 #.
-Go to the Label toolbar and click the |mActionMoveLabel| icon.
+Go to the Label toolbar and click the |moveLabel| icon.
    Now you can shift the label manually to another position (see figure_labels_6_).
    The new position of the label is saved in the 'xlabel' and 'ylabel' columns of the attribute table.